iguozi/cocozl/README.md

 ## Contribution
 So you found a bug?
 Or perhaps you just want to improve something?
 Patches are welcome!
 If you would like to contribute, but don't know what to work on, check the issues list.

-## Backers

-CoCo is an MIT-licensed open source project.
-It's an independent project with its ongoing development made possible entirely thanks to the support by these awesome backers.